-In addition to its assets and strengths, the school community also has specific educational needs, some of which were raised by the Glassell Park Survey and/or by students, parents and members of the community.
-The Survey highlighted students' desire to have relevant and meaningful instruction and the need for a technology based school.
-The fact that for ELs there is a prolonged status as English Learner was also identified as a significant barrier to academic achievement.
-Further, some of the needs are associated with the lower socio-economic status of many in the community and the community's location.
+In addition to its assets and strengths, the school community also has specific educational needs, that are most prevalent in the low average income of the community.
+Some parents may have more than one job or have limited resources that prevent them for providing their families with adequate and nutritious food or health care.
+Having a prolonged status as an English Learner for some students was also identified as a significant barrier to academic achievement.
+Some of the needs are associated with the lower socioeconomic status of many in the community and the community's location.
+As a result, students may be more concerned with helping their families make ends meet than completing school on time; hence students are prone to dropout.
+There is a strong desire by parents in this, nevertheless, to have relevant and meaningful instruction and the need for a technology based school that will provide students the skills needed to seek successful careers and a post-secondary education.
 While these issues are critical, they are by no means insurmountable.
 All STBE teachers have personal experiences working with such students to help them improve their performance in class and on tests, and to motivate them to stay in school and graduate.
 Finally, there is a need for a community high school in this area of Los Angeles.
 Having a high school that will provide a relevant and meaningful educational program will address the interests and future goals of the community.